johbry17/Harvest-Party/README.md

 And then I plotted like a crazed banshee frothing at the mouth (and learned Seaborn and more Plotly while I was at it).

+Results were unsurprising.
+Costs have gone up due to inflation (i.e., increasing musician and house cleaning costs) and adding features to the party (i.e., better logo design, cleaners day-of-party).

 ## Gallery

 ## References